 According to The World Bank’s report, 1.7 billion adults worldwide don’t have a bank account.
 That’s a staggering number that is managed by new and fierce businesses.
 In 2014 there were 2 billion adults without access to financial services.
-While the amount of excluded is going down, the number of in-pocket-apps fighting for attention is growing.
-The goal – include the remaining unbanked and gain customers for life – from the first account you open, through a student loan, mortgage, investment accounts, credit cards to pension.
+While the amount of excluded is going down, the number of in-pocket apps fighting for attention is growing.
+The goal – include the remaining unbanked and gain customers for life – from the first account you open, through a student loan, mortgage, investment account, credit cards to pension.
 That is a long-term play.

 They charge fully armed with the latest tech and a very focused mindset.
 FinTech software development is powering up these ideas.
 It is easier to explain when you consider that nearly 1/2 of all adults without a bank account live in seven economies:

-1.7 billion people translate to 31% of a global adult population.
+1.7 billion people translate to 31% of the global adult population.
 The most common reason for staying unbanked is the lack of money, or to be precise, the lack of savings.
 The second most common reason is the lack of motives to have an account - the cost of having one is high, so people keep the money “under their mattress”.
-Furthermore, the availability of a local branch in remote locations is also a factor of nearly 22% who are saving the time to get to a bank, and the cost of traveling there is simply not worth it.
+Furthermore, the availability of a local branch in remote locations is also a factor of nearly 22% who are saving time to get to a bank, and the cost of traveling there is simply not worth it.
 Finally, the fear of global organizations and distrust towards a traditional financial system.

-In Asia, Africa and Latin America, the percentage of unbanked is greater than 60%.
+In Asia, Africa, and Latin America, the percentage of unbanked is greater than 60%.
 At the same time, people in this portion of the population are massive owners and users of smartphones – with China leading the way.
-You do not need to own a bank account (which might be expensive), you do not need to commute regularly to a bank (which is even more expensive), but with the technology boom and mass production anyone needs to be a proud owner of a smartphone – in fact, it is rare to see anyone in China with only one device.
+You do not need to own a bank account (which might be expensive), and you do not need to commute regularly to a bank (which is even more expensive), but with the technology boom and mass production anyone needs to be a proud owner of a smartphone – in fact, it is rare to see anyone in China with only one device.

 Banks can be a financial spine for the financial world, but they tend to overlook the unbanked.
 FinTech start-ups are more agile; they react to the change quicker – picking up the fruit not when they are ripe, but when the trends are at.
-Big banks offer a wide variety of services, and in most cases, they are not swift enough to adjust to new and upcoming shifts on both global and local markets – the momentum is too great to change the course of the big financial machines.
-Neo-banks, sometimes called challenger banks, are not constrained by the stagnation – they thrive when things change, making one app after another and can gain millions of customers in a record time.
+Big banks offer a wide variety of services, and in most cases, they are not swift enough to adjust to new and upcoming shifts in both global and local markets – the momentum is too great to change the course of the big financial machines.
+Neo-banks, sometimes called challenger banks, are not constrained by stagnation – they thrive when things change, making one app after another and can gain millions of customers in a record time.

 Challenger banks don’t stop there.
 They are built around simplicity.
 Easy application to set up an account, easy sign-up forms, easy checking of identity, credit history, and procedures to get a loan or lift on an overdraft.

-Companies like N26, Revolut, WeBank, Up, or Brubank raised the bar when it comes to customer care.
+Companies like N26, Revolut, WeBank, Up, and Brubank raised the bar when it comes to customer care.
 They can use API to connect different suppliers of financial products and services, effectively increasing the portfolio of services and reaching potential clients at the same time.

 There are a few ways traditional banks are responding to the new competition.

 The simplest one is an acquisition.
-The BPCE, a large French bank, in 2018 bought the online Fidor Bank, which had more than 120,000 clients in Germany and the UK.
+The BPCE, a large French bank, 2018 bought the online Fidor Bank, which had more than 120,000 clients in Germany and the UK.

 And since we’re talking about partnerships – that’s the third option.
 Asian Standard Chartered Bank joined forces with China’s Alipay for the launch of a digital remittance service, with blockchain technology under the hood.
-The application allows customers across-border money transfers that are easy and cheap.
-The next step was cooperation between the mentioned companies and GCash, a company of a Philippian Globe Telecoms.
+The application allows customers cross-border money transfers that are easy and cheap.
+The next step was cooperation between the mentioned companies and GCash, a company of Philippian Globe Telecoms.
 The deal enables people to send money between Hong Kong and the Philippines via mobile devices – no hassle.

 The last way is heavy investment in challenger banks.
 A great example we can see in India, with a huge market for spectacular investments.
-PayZello is funded by Axilor Accelerator, Niyo Solutions is backed by Tencent, Open acquired funds from Tiger Global Management.
+PayZello is funded by Axilor Accelerator, Niyo Solutions is backed by Tencent, and Open acquired funds from Tiger Global Management.
 The list is long; institutional investors are coming left, front, and center.

 It depends.
-Neo-banks offer a large variety of services, like a salary account, a foreign exchange card with a savings account, a virtual debit card and more exotic ones like travel loans at an unmatched cost.
+Neo-banks offer a large variety of services, like a salary account, a foreign exchange card with a savings account, a virtual debit card, and more exotic ones like travel loans at an unmatched cost.

 It’s not for 1,7 billion people, though.
 They don’t treat banking lightly and for the right reason.
-The Unbanked are a promising, undeveloped market, and ultimately, the demand hasn’t overcome the obstacles to acquiring a bank account – the neo-banks have the chance to offer an even simpler service but are more focused on simplicity.
+The Unbanked is a promising, undeveloped market, and ultimately, the demand hasn’t overcome the obstacles to acquiring a bank account – the neo-banks have the chance to offer an even simpler service but are more focused on simplicity.